-The department of psychology at Rice University is launching a Ph.D. program in affective neuroscience (health emphasis).
+The department of psychological sciences at Rice University is launching a Ph.D. program in affective neuroscience with a specified health track.
 My lab is accepting Ph.D. students this year.
 We are dedicated to understanding the biobehavioral mechanisms underlying psychological and physical health disparities.
 As a team, we are interested in how stressful life events such as cancer, marriage, and bereavement affect one’s autonomic, neuroendocrine, and immune systems.

 We train students for independent careers as psychological scientists.
 Similar to Ph.D. programs in public health, we train students to work with patient and non-patient populations; however, we do not offer training in psychotherapy.
 Ph.D. students in Dr. Fagundes’ laboratory are primarily trained to pursue careers as professors in university and medical school settings.
 Graduates may also qualify for work as applied behavioral scientists in both industry and government.
 Although Dr. Fagundes often has post-docs from clinical psychology Ph.D. programs in his laboratory, the graduate program at Rice is not suited for those who want to be a licensed psychotherapist/psychologists.

 Importantly, Rice University is a private research university located on a 295-acre (1.19 km2) campus in Houston, Texas, United States.
 The university is situated near the Houston Museum District and is adjacent to the Texas Medical Center.
 Rice is generally considered the top university and the most selective institute of higher education in the state of Texas.
 It is ranked 14thnationally by U.S. News and World Report.
 It was recently ranked number 1 for best quality of life and happiest student by Princeton Review.
 In the 2018 Best Colleges NICHE rankings, the Rice psychology department was ranked the 6th best in the country, while Rice University as a whole was ranked 5th.

 Please click the link here to learn more about the program requirements and how to apply.